 The Seabed Arms Control Treaty has not been signed by Brunei, North Korea, and Timor-Leste.
-In addition, none of the Pacific Island States (Cook Islands, Fiji, Kiribati, Marshall Islands, Micronesia, Nauru, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu) have signed the Treaty.
-Specific information regarding the status of individual states is available at:
+In addition, none of the Pacific Island States (Cook Islands, Fiji, Kiribati, Marshall Islands, Micronesia, Nauru, Niue, Palau, Papua New Guinea, Samoa, Tonga, Tuvalu, and Vanuatu) except the Solomon Islands have signed the Treaty.
+Specific information regarding the status of individual states is available at: http://disarmament.un.org/treaties/t/sea_bed